ZetCode

 }

-In the example, we send a request that is redirected.
+In this example, we send a request that is redirected.

 try (HttpClient client = HttpClient.newBuilder()